owldot/lanadz.github.io/_posts/2020-07-31-note-taking.markdown

 ...
 </blockquote>

-But also it's helpful as a reminder for what we are doing and what we have **achieved** Sprint notes are gone when you are changing company and will be too detailed to re-read, but a good old notebook (digital or real) is good to have.
-I will try to build a new habit
+But also it's helpful as a reminder for what we are doing and what we have **achieved**.
+Sprint notes are gone when you are changing company and will be too detailed to re-read, but a good old notebook (digital or real) is good to have.
+I will try to build a new habit.